Tayport

 Tayport, also known as Ferry-Port-on-Craig, is a town in Fife, Scotland.
 It lies on the Firth of Tay opposite Broughty Ferry, a suburb of Dundee.
 The two were linked by a ferry service until 1939.
 To the east of Tayport is the vast Tentsmuir Nature Reserve, an area of forested dunes edged by wide sands that continue all the way round to the mouth of the River Eden.

 The civil parish of Ferry-Port-on-Craig had a population of 3,815 in 2011.

 Name

 Tayport was originally known as "Southferry", or, in full, the "South Ferry of Portincraig" (from the Gaelic port na creige, "harbour of the rock").
 This distinguished it from Northferry on the opposite bank of the Tay.
 By the 19th century, Northferry had become Broughty Ferry, while Southferry had become Ferry-Port-on-Craig.
 This cumbersome name was replaced by the simpler "Tayport" after the coming of the railway in the 1850s.
+The town's Latin motto "te opportet alte ferri" - "it is proper for you to be carried upon high" has a double meaning, as it can also be read as "Tayport at auld Tay Ferry".